Undergraduate Programs - Financial Aid Information

 BVU's institution code: 001847

 Grants are funds that do not have to be repaid.
-They are usually awarded on the basis of financial need.
+Click on a grant below to see more information.

 Loans are made to students at low interest rates and must be repaid, but generally payments are not due until the student has completed his or her education or ceases at least half-time enrollment.